-and, if the higher-layer parameter XXX if configured, also
+and, if the higher-layer parameter srs-PosHyperSFN-Index is configured for a periodicity larger than or equal to 2μ∙10240 slots, also

 nHFN+NSRSHFN mod 2=0

-where NSRSHFN∈0,1 is given by the higher-layer parameter XXX and nHFN is the hyper-frame number.
+where NSRSHFN∈0,1 is given by the higher-layer parameter srs-PosHyperSFN-Index and nHFN is the hyper-frame number.

 SRS is transmitted as described in clause 6.2.1 of [6, TS 38.214].